 “God, you are making me wet.
 I will end up licking you everywhere like a lollipop.”

 “You’re so romantic…”

-We reach the part of the promenade where the road enters a tunnel and where the pavement goes around an ivy-covered wall.
-We also end up walking through a tunnel with a roof that is painted as if some artist high on acid had tried to depict how the ocean would like if he were lying at the bottom.
+We reach the part of the promenade where the road enters a tunnel and the pavement goes around an ivy-covered wall.
+We also end up walking through a pedestrian tunnel with a roof painted as if some artist high on acid had tried to depict how the ocean would like if he were lying at the bottom.
 A black guy is sitting with his back against the wall of the tunnel to play the guitar, but nobody pays any attention.
-I hear him singing ‘imagine there’s no heaven…’ with a heavy Caribbean accent.
+He’s singing ‘imagine there’s no heaven…’ with a heavy Caribbean accent.

-“There might be no heaven already,” I say to nobody as we exit the tunnel.
+“There may be no heaven already,” I say to nobody as we exit the tunnel.
 “Maybe those people who move on dissolve into nothing.
 Phantom particles that return to the universe.”

 “Who knows?
 I just hope there’s good music in the afterlife.
 Where to now?”